Coal Mine Methane

 Methane is embedded in coal seams and surrounding rock strata, and is emitted before, during and long after the mining process.

 Last updated: March 2023

 Coal mine leaks need to be prioritised alongside oil and gas methane leaks

 Coal mine methane emissions must fall by 75% by 2030 to be on track for 1.5 degrees, according to the IEA’s Net Zero analysis.

 Cutting methane is the strongest lever we have to slow climate change in the short term, and at Ember we think coal mine methane reductions play a vital role.
 That will be achieved through a rapid fall in coal power, closing the leakiest mines first, and applying technologies to minimise leaks before, during and after mining happens.

-The European Union can lead the way on stopping coal mine methane leaks – our research has revealed that 70% of EU leaks come from coal mines in Poland, and we’ve worked with the European Commission to improve their methane strategy that will cut these leaks.
+The European Union can lead the way on stopping coal mine methane leaks – our research has revealed that almost two-thirds of EU leaks come from coal mines in Poland, and we’ve been aiming to shape the methane strategy to effectively cut these leaks.